Decastrino/5143-OpSys-Soyinka/06_Thread_Intro.md

 ```
 The potential downside to this is **Time** since each thread has to wait for the global variable to be unlocked if it is locked,
 the execution time increases.

+##Question 3
+###Describe what happens after commenting out Join.
+The main program prints **'Goodbye from the main program'** while the threads are still executing rather than after the threads
+complete execution which occurs if the **Join** is present.
+This simply shows that the **Join** is used to wait for the complete
+execution of started threads before the calling thread in this case the main program continues execution.